-The Honours Programme (Professional Pathways) is the programme for learners who aspire to places at universities such as the prestigious Russell Group.
+The Honours Programme (Professional Pathways) is the programme for students who aspire to places at universities such as the prestigious Russell Group.
 The Russell Group represents 24 leading UK universities that maintain:

 The honours programme is split into four pathways:

 Each pathway will have specialist academic support from teachers, as well as bringing in co-curricular activities to support learning outside of the classroom.
-Learners on this strand will be aiming towards, or have the potential to attend Russell Group Universities, and will be accessible by learners starting any Level 3 course.
+Students on this strand will be aiming towards, or have the potential to attend Russell Group Universities, and will be accessible by students starting any Level 3 course.

 You will be supported by experienced College staff to acquire the knowledge and skills needed to succeed when applying to these prestigious universities.